jamigibbs/quickchat/README.md

 ## Quickchat

-A real-time chat application with Firebase and AngularJS
+A real-time chat application with Firebase, AngularJS, and Twitter OAuth -- [https://quickchat-ng.herokuapp.com/chat](https://quickchat-ng.herokuapp.com/chat)

-## Configuration
+## Cloning is welcome!

-Start by cloning the repository:
+To use this project as your own, start by cloning the repository:

 ```
 $ git clone https://github.com/jamigibbs/quickchat.git <your-frontend-project-name>